 Implement these tweaks, trust the software and the potential is there.

-Still, have questions?
-That’s natural, and you’ll find answers to common queries below or you might want to book a free demo.
+Still have questions?
+That’s natural, and you’ll find answers to common queries below

 Does the repricing process start as soon as a competitor makes a price change?